Job Prospects... At a glance

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-The number of online job vacancies for structural steel and welding trades workers has increased much quicker than average since 2010, although there was a decline in the last year.
+The number of online job vacancies for structural steel and welding trades workers has increased much more than average since 2010.

 Jobs advertised chart